 Foster Care – Frequently Asked Questions

-Want to know more information about fostering with Animal Welfare League NSW?
 Here are some commonly asked questions for the AWL NSW Kemps Creek shelter foster care program.
-Please contact your local AWL NSW volunteer branch if our Kemps Creek shelter is not the closest AWL NSW location to you.
+Contact your local AWL NSW volunteer branch if our Kemps Creek shelter is not your closest location as the answers may vary between branches.

-How long on average will an animal require foster care for?
+How long on average will an animal require foster care?

 I live in an apartment and want to foster a dog but I feel bad as there isn’t much space to run around.

-Many of our dog foster carers live in an apartment and most medium-large dogs can happily live in an apartment as long as their needs are being met.
+Many of our dog foster carers live in apartments!
+Most medium-large dogs can happily live in an apartment as long as their needs are being met.
 In fact, some of our gentle bigger dogs may require less exercise than a small, spritely dog!

-What if it doesn’t work out, can I bring the animal back to the shelter?
+If it isn’t working out, can I bring a foster animal back to the shelter?

 We will always have a spot at the shelter for any foster animal which can come back for any reason.
 Sometimes it just doesn’t work out or the animal isn’t suitable.
-When the animal is returned, it is helpful for us to know why so we can place the animal in another more suitable foster home in the future.
+Contact the Foster Care Officer first and let us know why so we can place the animal in another more suitable home in the future.

 What if I am going away, what happens to the foster animal if it’s still in my care?

-This depends on how long you’re going away for and if you want to take the animal with you (dependant on type of animal) and if you had someone to look after the animal whilst you’re away.
+This depends on how long you’re going away for and if you have someone to look after the animal whilst you’re away.
 It’s a case-by-case situation and must be approved by the AWL NSW Foster Care Officer.
-The foster animal can always come back to the shelter.
+The foster animal can always come back to the shelter where needed.